Dancer Advanced Guide

 A Technical Window refers to the 20.5 seconds after Technical Finish is executed, during which Esprit generation is substantially increased for each other player affected by the Technical buff.
 This is your big damage window and where you should be dumping your resources.

-However, please note: the range of Technical Finish is not global, and is limited to 15 yalms.
+Please note: the range of Technical Finish is not global, and is limited to 30 yalms.
 This means that depending on the ongoing mechanics, your positioning needs to be precise enough in order to hit all seven other players.

 Pooling